-The Li Ka Shing Professor of Practice Program provides the opportunity for exceptional scholars and experienced professionals in the field of comparative law and Asian legal cultures to spend six to twelve months at the Faculty of Law at McGill University to teach and conduct research.
+The Li Ka Shing Professor of Practice Program provides the opportunity for exceptional scholars and experienced professionals in the field of comparative law and Asian legal cultures to spend six to 12 months teaching and researching at the Faculty of Law at McGill University.

-The McGill’s Faculty of Law’s research programs, pedagogical initiatives, and academic priorities all reflect a central commitment to legal traditions, comparative law and internationalization of law.
-Our undergraduate curriculum represents an international benchmark for contemporary legal education and leads to the joint award of the Bachelor of Civil Law (B.C.L.) and Bachelor of Laws (LL.B.) degrees.
-The core of the undergraduate curriculum is taught in an integrated manner, across borders shaped by legal traditions and systems, notably those of the common and civil law.
-Our graduate program comprises research degrees at the Master’s and Doctoral levels as well as a non-thesis LL.M.
-The Faculty is also home to a vibrant trans-disciplinary research community of Institutes and Centres.
+The McGill’s Faculty of Law’s research programs, pedagogical initiatives, and academic priorities reflect a central commitment to legal traditions, comparative law and internationalization of law.
+Our double-degree curriculum, leading to award of the Bachelor of Civil Law (B.C.L.) and Bachelor of Laws (LL.B.) degrees, represents an international benchmark for contemporary legal education.
+The core of this curriculum is taught in an integrated manner, across borders shaped by legal traditions and systems, notably those of the common and civil law.
+Our graduate program comprises research degrees at the Master’s and Doctoral levels, as well as a non-thesis LL.M.
+The Faculty is home to a vibrant trans-disciplinary research community of institutes and centres.

 The Li Ka Shing Professorship at McGill is intended for exceptional scholars and experienced professionals with a unique expertise in the interplay of Western and Asian legal traditions, from a practical and theoretical perspective.
-Top tier international scholars and international practitioners from either Asia or elsewhere in the world are invited to apply to this prestigious short-term appointment.
+Top-tier international scholars and international practitioners from Asia or elsewhere are invited to apply for this prestigious short-term appointment.

 For each term at McGill, the Li Ka Shing Professor of Practice will make one visit to Shantou University Law School (Shantou, Guangdong Province, China), for up to two weeks, to offer workshops, lectures and other opportunities for intellectual exchange with Shantou University faculty and students.